 A person with Alzheimer's disease may put things in unusual places.
 They may lose things and be unable to go back over their steps to find them again.
 Sometimes, they may accuse others of stealing.
 This may occur more frequently over time.

-What's typical?
+What's a typical age-related change?
 Misplacing things from time to time, such as a pair of glasses or the remote control.

 Decreased or poor judgment